 Some cyclists claim they can get over 1,000 miles (1,609 kilometers) out of the brake pads on their bicycle.
 Others complain that the pads require replacement after fewer than 100 miles.

 Many factors play a role in determining the lifespan of bicycle brake pads.
-How long bicycle brake pads last depends on the type of brakes, the cyclist’s braking and riding habits, weather conditions, and more.
+Brake pad replacement tenures depend on the type of brakes, the cyclist’s braking and riding habits, weather conditions, and more.

 Although the focus of this article is on disc brakes, one must first understand that bikes generally use two different types of brake systems: rim brake pads and disc brake pads.